International Open Seminar on Semiotics: a Tribute to John Deely on the Fifth Anniversary of His Passing

 ⚘ Global goals

-By means of being in the board of institutions of the IO2S DEELY, the IEF - Institute for Philosophical Studies is in alignment with the CG - Coimbra Group's commitment to envisaging the future together at the international level in ways that benefit the United Nations 2030 Agenda, as the IEF believes to be the case with this initiative as regards the drive within the planetary body to fulfill 5 of the 17 Sustainable Development Goals, as specified immediately below the disambiguation relative to the CG.
+By means of being in the board of institutions of the IO2S DEELY, the IEF - Institute for Philosophical Studies is in alignment with the CG - Coimbra Group's commitment to envisaging the future together at the international level. in ways that benefit the United Nations 2030 Agenda, as the IEF believes to be the case with this initiative as regards the drive within the planetary body to fulfill 5 of the 17 SDGs, as specified immediately below the disambiguation relative to the CG.

-Founded in 1985 and formally constituted by Charter in 1987, the Coimbra Group is an association of long-established European multidisciplinary universities of high international standard.
-The Coimbra Group is committed to creating special academic and cultural ties in order to promote, for the benefit of its members, internationalization, academic collaboration, excellence in learning and research, and service to society.
+Founded in 1985 and formally constituted by Charter in 1987, the CG is an association of long-established European multidisciplinary universities of high international standard.
+The CG is committed to creating special academic and cultural ties in order to promote, for the benefit of its members, internationalization, academic collaboration, excellence in learning and research, and service to society.
 It is also the purpose of the Group to influence European educational policy and to develop best practice through mutual exchange of experience.

 Visual and textual content infra excerpted from Project Everyone's website The Global Goals.